-The school director ordinarily will include in the tenure and promotion packet a minimum of three letters (but not exceeding six) from external reviewers who are recognized experts in the individual's field or a related scholarly field inside or outside of academe; ideally, some of these will hold senior tenured appointments at aspirational peer institutions.
-The candidate and the school director will suggest external reviewers.
+The department chair ordinarily will include in the tenure and promotion packet a minimum of three letters (but not exceeding six) from external reviewers who are recognized experts in the individual's field or a related scholarly field inside or outside of academe; ideally, these will hold senior tenured appointments within at least aspirational peer institutions.
+The candidate and the department chair or other appropriate unit administrator will suggest external reviewers, and either may submit a list of reviewers who should be disqualified for professional reasons.
+The department Tenure and Promotion Committee may also suggest external reviewers.
 These reviewers should have no significant relationship to the candidate (e.g., major professor or co-author), unless there are mitigating circumstances that would indicate otherwise (e.g., to review scholarship so specialized that few expert reviewers exist).
-The director and the candidate will jointly select the reviewers.
-The list will be subbite to and approved by the the College dean.
-In the event of disagreement each party will select one-half the number of qualified reviewers to be utilized.
-The content of all solicited letters that are received from external reviewers should be in the candidate's file prior to the final recommendations by the school Tenure and Promotion Committee.
+The chair or other appropriate administrator and the candidate will jointly select the reviewers.
+In the event of disagreement, each party will select one-half the number of qualified reviewers to be utilized.
+The content of all solicited letters that are received from external reviewers should be in the candidate's file prior to the final recommendations by the department Tenure and Promotion Committee.